 Onam!
 The national festival of Kerala celebrated for the coming of the King Mahabali.
 This festival falls in August-September and has a wonderful story attached to it.
 Onam is a very important festival to the people of Kerala and has been celebrated in a grand manner every year.

 There is not much to be said about Vishu but it is the Second most important festival of Kerala as it marks the New year which normally falls on the 14th, 15th, or 16th of April.
 This day determines how the rest of the year is going to be for the malayalis.

 This festival is one of the most famous Temple festivals of Kerala.
 It is celebrated in Vadakkunnathan Temple in Thrissur.
 People sit on huge elephants that are fully dressed for the occasion outside the temple.
-Thrissur Pooram is celebrated mainly to worship Lord Shiva and has a lot of colour and music.
+Thrissur Pooram is a famous festival of Kerala for its very long and beautiful fireworks that are lit all night.

 This festival is mostly celebrated in the month of either December or January.
 This festival is in total dedication to Lord Shiva and it is believed that this day is perfect and very auspicious to worship Lord Shiva.
 All the devotees of Lord Shiva make their way to the temple for the Lord’s blessing.